jankampherbeek/EnigmaSuite/Enigma/Typora/programmers-manual/Programmers-Manual.md

 For astronomical calculations, I use the Swiss Ephemeris (SE).
 The SE comprises a set of data and a 64-bits dll: *swedll64.dll*.
-To access the dll, the attribute [DllImport] is used.
+I use the attribute [DllImport] to access the dll.
 All imports from the dll are defined in facades.
 As an example for the definitions I used the file swissdelphi.pas that Pierre Fontaine and others created to access the same dll from Delphi.

 ### Icons

 All icons in Enigma, except the main icon that appears on the screen, are from the icon set by Google, used for Material Design.
 You can download the originals at https://fonts.google.com/icons .

 ## Installing the code